dicksonorengo/desktop_app_simulation-and-modeling/README.md

 # Security

 All sensitive data is encrypted with the passcode that is entered during startup.
-You can choose

 </br ></br ></br ></br ></br ></br ></br ></br >